 Mission specific classes and attributes are defined by the by the relevant Science Ground Segment, according to the mission needs, in XML Schema files that are referred to as Mission dictionaries.
-Individual Mission teams may elect to The Mission specific needs are defined in the appendices of this document.
+The Mission specific needs are defined in the appendices of this document.
 Mission specific classes will include e.g. spacecraft clock start/stop time stamps, mission phase, orbit number, observation context information, data quality flags, processing context information (including processing SW version, input files/parameters, any other relevant processing information).